Show All Answers

 Sparklers are allowed in all areas of Draper, however residents are asked to use precaution in dry, grassy areas.
 Always have a bucket of water nearby to douse the hot sparklers.

-Residents in non-prohibited areas may discharge fireworks between the hours of 11 am and 11 pm except as noted:
+Residents in non-prohibited areas may discharge fireworks between the hours of 11 am and 11 pm except as noted.
+Please visit our Fireworks/Fire Prevention page for information on current restrictions.

 July 2 – July 5 (July 4 hours extended to midnight)